Timberwolves hang on, top undermanned 76ers 112-109

-Maxey and Harden averaged 20-plus points on the season, and their losses left Embiid to carry the load among a lineup that in one stretch included him, Danuel House Jr., De’Anthony Melton, Shake Milton and Georges Niang.
+Both players averaged 20-plus points on the season, and their losses left Joel Embiid to carry the load among a lineup that in one stretch included him, Danuel House Jr., De’Anthony Melton, Shake Milton and Georges Niang.

-“No one feels sorry for you.
-So I’m not going to feel sorry for us either,” coach Doc Rivers said.
-“We’ve got to find a way to win.
-I know that sounds nuts.
-But we just have to.
-And we’ll figure it out.”

-Embiid had 32 points, nine rebounds and made 18 of 20 free throws.
+Embiid had 32 points and nine rebounds.
 Milton had 27 points and Melton 19.

-The Magic played without rookie Paolo Banchero and center Wendell Carter Jr., their two leading rebounders and two of their top three scorers.
-Cleveland played without injured All-Stars Donovan Mitchell and Jarrett Allen.

-“We’re not in a position where we feel like we can afford any letdowns,” Timberwolves coach Chris Finch said.
-“We’re just starting to play well ourselves.”

 Embiid gave the Sixers a scare with 5:33 left in the game when he tripped over fallen teammate Georges Niang and crumbled to the court.
-Embiid rolled his left ankle and lay on his back as he was checked out by a trainer.
+Embiid appeared to roll his left ankle and lay on his back as he was checked out by a trainer.

 Embiid hobbled to the bench but stayed in the game.
 He limped the rest of the game and hit the court again – on a steal and then he followed with a 3 that pulled the Sixers to 105-102.